MikeLockz/budget-flowr/memory-bank/techContext.md

 - TypeScript configuration for strict typing and code safety.
 - Continuous integration pipelines for automated testing and deployment.
 - Local development server powered by Vite.

+## Testing Strategy
+- Unit tests for all utility functions and hooks.
+- Component tests for UI elements and their interactions.
+- Integration tests for data flow and business logic.
+- Test utilities for mocking database and rendering components.
+- Test coverage required for all new features and functionality.

 ## Technical Constraints
 - Offline-first design requiring robust local data storage and synchronization.